Profile of the programme

 In the UA, the course will function mostly in the DCSPT.
 This department has 7 classrooms; one computer lab; one study room equipped with computers; and workrooms for PhD students.
 The library resources in Political Science in the UA’s library have grown considerably since 2007, with a substantial investment in this area.
 Similarly, there are periodicals and databases of scientific journals (for example, JSTOR, as well as those of the B-On consortium).

 At UBI, the course will function in “Pólo I”, where the following are located: equipped classrooms; the Centre for Teaching and Learning Resources; and the Main Library.
-The course will also have at its disposal the specialised library of the Institute of Practical Philosophy, the R&D unit dedicated to the study of Ethics and Politics, as well as its seminar room.
+The course also counts with the installations and activities of Praxis - Centre of Philosophy, Politics and Culture and of Labcom, R&D units in which UBI's professors develop their scientific activity.

 Both universities offer access to the internet, and support tools for research and teaching, and are prepared for people with reduced mobility.